WillThrowMud/WillThrowMud/README.md

 - 👋 Hi, I’m @WillThrowMud
 - 👀 I’m interested in The NFT space, Stock Market, Crypto Trading, and Entrepreneurial Strategies, Passive Income, Real Estate, and Being Self Sufficient
-- 🌱 I’m currently learning How to read stock charts
+- 🌱 I’m currently learning How to read stock charts, learnig  about the NFT Space,and ways to generate passive income!
 - 💞️ I’m looking to collaborate on all of the above!
 - 📫 How to reach me Instagram- @Mranthonyagarcia, Twitter- @yaboianthonyg, email- willthrowmud777@gmail.com